wazzy88/Wshaikh/README.md

         state: present
 ```

-Following the intallation of the docker.io, the ansible package manager will add 'pip3', a version of the 'pip installer' which is a standard package manager used to install and maintain packages for Python.
+Following the installation of the docker.io, the ansible package manager will add 'pip3', a version of the 'pip installer' which is a standard package manager used to install and maintain packages for Python.
 Setup below:

 ```yaml
       # Use apt module